stefanwinkel/katacoda-scenarios/hello-world/quiz.md

 ## Correct and Incorrect Ansers

 When a user clicks **Check Answers**, the correct answers will appear with a Green tick!
-If they have entered anything incorrect they will be asked to check and try again.
+If a user has entered anything incorrect he/she will be asked to check and try again.